As at 31 August, we had 60 Sub-fund Managers on the Bermuda and Cayman platforms.

 Audited financial statements must be prepared for the Sub-fund and these are submitted to the Regulator.

 The Sub-fund Manager is exempt from licensing requirements in each of Cayman and Bermuda.
 In Cayman an annual declaration of exemption must be filed by it with CIMA.

 The Sub-fund Manager is required to comply with any local legal or regulatory requirements in the country in which it carries on its business and professional advice should be taken on this.

 The principals of the Sub-fund Manager must be fit and proper persons and have appropriate experience to carry on their business.
 Short biographical details of the principals will be set out in the Supplement.

-There is no income, capital gains or withholding tax in Bermuda or Cayman and the Sub-fund is not subject to tax as these jurisdictions which are tax neutral.
+There is no income, capital gains or withholding tax in Bermuda or the Cayman Islands, however, investors are responsible for ensuring that their tax commitments are fulfilled in their country of domicile.
 Each of Bermuda and Cayman are on the Organization for Economic Cooperation and Development’s (OECD) “white” list of jurisdictions that substantially implement tax standards and each has signed various Tax Information Exchange Agreements which are bilateral agreements under which countries agree to cooperate in tax mattes through the exchange of information.
 The directors and shareholders of the Sub-fund Manager should obtain their own tax advice in relation to local tax law and regulation in the country in which it carries on its business.